Wind Turbine Project

 (2012 May blog post)

-Note: Some more links and further information may be added in the future.
+More links and further information may be added

-The article (in the Tuesday, 2012 May 08, Daily Press) on Gamesa not building a wind turbine in the Chesapeake Bay quoted Gov. McDonnell thus: "The fact is, Virginia and Gamesa did their parts, but this project will not move forward due to the ongoing lack of a true national energy policy ..."
+The article (in the Tuesday, 2012 May 08, Daily Press) on Gamesa not building a wind turbine in the Chesapeake Bay quoted Virginia Governor Bob McDonnell thus: "The fact is, Virginia and Gamesa did their parts, but this project will not move forward due to the ongoing lack of a true national energy policy ..."

 Virginia did their part???!!!

-This conveniently overlooks the article in the 2012 Mar 03 Daily Press titled "Dominion asks feds to delay Google's wind line".
+This Daily Press article conveniently overlooks the 2-months-earlier article, in the 2012 Mar 03 Daily Press, titled "Dominion asks feds to delay Google's wind line".

 The first two paragraphs of that article say: